AndriyBosik/SelfAssessment/Skills/Async.md

   - Async/await: 🖐 used
   - Future: 🖐 used
   - Deferred
-  - Sync generator
+  - Sync generator: 🎓 known
-  - Async Generator
+  - Async Generator: 🎓 known
-  - Async Iterator
+  - Async Iterator: 🎓 known
   - Event: 🖐 used
   - Coroutine: 🖐 used
-  - Goroutine: 👂 heard
+  - Goroutine: 🖐 used
   - Signal: 👂 heard
   - Stream: 🎓 known
   - Chain of responsibility: 🖐 used
-  - Middleware: 👂 heard
+  - Middleware: 🖐 used
-  - Locks: 🎓 known
+  - Locks: 🖐 used
 - Async adapters and utils
   - callbackify
   - promisify